shenwei356/kmcp/benchmarks/mock-hifi-zymo/README.md

 We search against GTDB, Genbank-viral, and Refseq-fungi respectively, and merge the results.

     # ------------------------------------------------------------------------
-    # prepare folder and files.
+    # prepare folder and files

     mkdir -p kmcp-all-kmer
     cd kmcp-all-kmer